Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Since many gaming headphones feature a bass-heavy sound, you may wonder how to fix the treble on a gaming headset.
 The best gaming headsets offer free software to adjust your volume for different sound frequencies.
+If you have to have the best possible sound quality, check out our guide on the top audiophile gaming headphones.

 You will need a compatible computer or laptop, your headset, and the manufacturer’s software and sound drivers to access this feature.
 If you have a wireless headset, it should have come with a USB cable for charging your device inside the package.
 Also, learn how to fix static in a gaming headset to maximize your sound quality.
+And if your mic sounds like it’s lagging, read our methods on how to fix latency in a gaming headset mic.

 Eliminating the bass boost on a wireless gaming headset is as simple as opening the equalizer on your computer.
 However, different manufacturers use varying software for their sound profiles, so you must download the correct software.
+You can learn more by reading our article on how to equalize a gaming headset.
+You can also read how to make a gaming headset louder if your volume seems too low.

 You should also note that your equalizer settings for all frequency range levels are set to your audio quality preferences for your game or music experience.
 If you want to use an online recommendation from an audiophile, experiment with the suggested settings to find something you like.
 Also, check out our article on how to get a headset to work on Xbox if you are struggling to connect.